 The Georgia Micro Enterprise Network has received funding from the W.K.
 Kellogg Foundation to strengthen efforts to use micro enterprise business development as a tool to improve the economic condition and self-sufficiency of low-income mothers and their young children in select southern states retaining and creating over 1,000 small businesses and jobs.
 Funding for this pilot program will also be used to build the capacity of the Southeast Association for Micro Enterprises.

-The Rites Project: Reentry from Incarceration Through Entrepreneurship Services
+The Rites Project:

-MDOU: Micro Enterprise Development University
+Micro Enterprise Development University (MDOU)

 MDO University, an on-demand training and education platform for micro enterprise development organizations.
 MDO University combines courses, resources and events which have been developed exclusively for micro enterprise development organizations.
-These on-demand resources can be accessed from smartphones, tablets or laptops and provide the user with a variety of trainings and materials that can be obtained at the learner’s pace and preference.
+These on-demand resources can be accessed from smartphones, tablets or laptops and provide the user with a variety of training and materials that can be obtained at the learner’s pace and preference.